Security

 Processes

-We operate on the principle of least-required privilege and try to provide our employees only the minimum needed permissions to the production systems and data.
+We operate on the principle of least-required privilege and try to provide our employees or partners only the minimum needed permissions to the production systems and data.
 We also maintain separation between development/staging and production environments.

 Software security

-We use various automated software solutions to check for security issues and vulnerabilities both in our code and the in our back-end systems.
+We use automated code analysis tools to check for common issues, security issues and vulnerabilities in our code.
 We apply fixes for any issues we find promptly.

 Contact